sufwankhalid1/Wildbook/migration/README.md

 ### Users

 `# invoke app.users.sync-edm` should migrate all historical users from EDM to houston.
+If there is a <b>public user</b> that has been migrated, change the email address to `public@localhost`.

 ## Migrating data (via EDM urls)